-If the bidder indicates that the contract DBE goal is met, the Department will evaluate the DBE Commitment submitted with bid OR Form DT1506, and Attachments A to verify the actual DBE percentage calculation.
-If the DBE Commitment is verified, the contract is eligible for award with respect to the DBE Commitment.
+If the bidder indicates that the contract DBE goal is met, the Department will evaluate Form 550bdev and Attachments A to verify the actual DBE percentage calculation.
+If the DBE commitment is verified, the contract is eligible for award with respect to the DBE commitment.